jaggehns/task-management-app/README.md

 2. **Service**:
    - Contains business logic and orchestrates operations between the controller and model.
    - Centralizes business rules for easy updates and maintenance.
+   - Error handling is done in this layer, allowing the middleware to catch and process thrown errors.
    - Example: `getAllTasks` applies sorting, filtering, and pagination logic.

 3. **Model**: